Pengeszikra/rogmor/src/_documents/pipeline-callbag.md

     > stamina    : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.

-    > willpower  : Hero  willpower.
+    > will  : Hero  will.
 If value reduce to 0 then hero is fall down.

     > merry      : This is the fossil energy very helpful at communication situation.